- Do you attend Vaginal Birth After Cesareans (VBAC), planned breech births, or planned twin/multiples births?

 Do you take insurance?

 YES!
-We are in-network for most TENNESSEE insurance plans.
-We are NOT able to accept Medicaid (TennCare), Medicare, or TRICARE.
+We are in-network for most TENNESSEE and SOME Kentucky insurance plans.
+Unfortunately we are NOT able to accept Medicaid (TennCare), Medicare, or TRICARE.
 Each insurance company offers different plans that varies from person to person.
 The fastest way to know if we are in-network with your insurance plan and what your maternity benefits are is to call the number on the back of your card and ask them.
-We try to work with everyone’s financial situation and offer flexible payment plans.
+We try to work with everyone’s financial situation and offer flexible interest free payment plans.

 - How much do your services cost out of pocket?